microsoft/nni/docs/en_US/Compressor/Overview.md

 **Quantization**

-Quantization algorithms compresses the original network by reducing the number of bits required to represent weights or activations, which can reduce the computations and the inference time.
+Quantization algorithms compress the original network by reducing the number of bits required to represent weights or activations, which can reduce the computations and the inference time.

 |Name|Brief Introduction of Algorithm|
 |---|---|